-On February 17, 2009, Starbucks announces the company’s latest innovation in coffee brewing (3): the Starbucks VIA.
+On February 17, 2009, Starbucks announced the company’s latest innovation in coffee brewing (3): the Starbucks VIA.
 This coffee brew is a great leap from the company’s traditional coffee offerings which you can only get from their stores.

-The Starbucks VIA variety is an instant coffee that comes in single-serve packets which you can buy in their stores, select supermarkets, groceries, convenience stores or online (especially through Amazon.com).
+The Starbucks VIA variety is an instant coffee that comes in single-serve packets which you can buy in their stores, select supermarkets, groceries, convenience stores, or online (especially through Amazon.com).
 This aromatic coffee lets you have a cup even if you don’t want to go to a Starbucks café.

 The “VIA” refers to the Italian word meaning “road” (4).
 This is to reiterate that you can still enjoy Starbucks coffee wherever you may be.